 - Call screening: An intelligent hosted VoIP solution can help you decide whether an incoming call is worth your time, for example, stopping any calls from “anonymous” from getting through.

 - VoIP desk phones: Some hosted VoIP providers offer telephones that businesses can use with their systems to enhance call quality.

-- Scalability: Your small business clients on a growth trajectory will want to know the system they deploy can scale with their organization.
+- Scalability: Your small business clients on a growth trajectory will want to know if the system they deploy can scale with their organization.
 Hosted VoIP may be the highly scalable solution they need.

 How to Meet the Demand for Hosted VoIP

-Although connecting your clients with a hosted VoIP solution is relatively easy, particularly when you work with vendors that facilitate the process, finding the right solution for your clients takes time and effort.
+Although connecting your clients with a hosted VoIP solution is relatively easy, especially when you work with vendors that facilitate the process, finding the right solution for your clients takes time and effort.
 Instead of forming one or two partnerships, it’s more beneficial to understand all hosted VoIP solutions available to your market and match the best to your clients’ businesses.

 Learn the hosted VoIP landscape, listen to your clients and provide solutions that deliver the greatest value.